BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward-faq.md

 For more about Beanstalk's utility, please refer to this community-authored [article](https://mirror.xyz/astn.eth/w5336TYVkb-9eIlKxrCPKLoUNvYRgJmd6nB4Br5-Vs8).

-> Why use a token to represent debt instead of a Pod Line?
+> Why use a token (like NFTs) to represent debt instead of a Pod Line?

 Using a token allows Beanstalk to offer the same terms to multiple investors.
 Pods in a Pod Line have an inherent priority.